 Daniel Siksay is an environmentalist, a feminist, and an accelerationist Marxist currently living in Knoxville, Tennessee.
-He holds a Masters in Philosophy from York University.
-He currently works as the Co-Coordinator of East Tennessee Clean Fuels, where he collaborates with fleets and individuals across the state to help speed the adoption of cleaner and more sustainable transportation options.
-He lives with his spouse, pets, and gardens on a half-acre homestead.
-He is an avid collector of fancy perfumes, and he drives a smart fortwo ED!
+They hold a Masters in Philosophy from York University.
+They are currently working as the Chief of Staff for East Tennessee Clean Fuels, where they collaborate with fleets and individuals across the state to help speed the adoption of cleaner and more sustainable transportation options.
+They live with their spouse, pets, and gardens on a half-acre homestead.
+They are an avid collector of fancy perfumes, and they drive a smart fortwo ED!

 Thanks for sitting down with us.
 You work for an environmental non-profit, yes?

 I do!
 I’m the Co-Coordinator of East Tennessee Clean Fuels, an organization that helps fleets and individuals switch from dirty-burning fuels like gasoline and diesel to cleaner, more sustainable, and often cheaper fuels like electricity, renewable natural gas, and biodiesel.

 My work with ETCleanFuels fits really well with my overall goals.
 I’m a philosopher by training and, amongst other questions, I’ve spent the past fifteen years or so thinking about what it means to live a good and moral life; I don’t imagine I’ll be finished with that question any time soon!
 But, working for a non-profit that spends its time trying to ensure a clean and prosperous future for our planet definitely feels like one way to do this.
 It’s very rewarding work.